 “In spite of the changes in the industry, we continue to grow at a rapid pace, thanks to our strong funding pipeline, highly compliant operations, and advanced financial technology,” Wenjie Xiao, the chief executive officer of LexinFintech, said.

 Its total loan originations in the second quarter reached $3.7 billion with an increase of 57 percent from $2.4 billion in the second quarter of 2018, according to the reporting.

-"Thanks to our strong institutional funding, we're now able to raise our loan origination guidance for the year,” Yan Zeng, the chief financial officer of LexinFintech, said in the statement.
+The lending site in China boosted its goal of loan originations for this year to 115 billion yuan ($16.4) in its earnings statement today from 90 to 100 billion yuan, approximately $13 billion to $14.5 billion.
+“Thanks to our strong institutional funding, we're now able to raise our loan origination guidance for the year,” Yan Zeng, the chief financial officer of LexinFintech, said in the statement.

-Among Lexin's institutional funding partners are some of China's major banks including Industrial and Commercial Bank of China Ltd., Agricultural Bank of China Ltd., Bank of China Ltd.,China Construction Bank Corporation and others.
+LeXin’s institutional partners includes Industrial and Commercial Bank of China Ltd., Agricultural Bank of China Ltd., Bank of China Ltd.,China Construction Bank Corporation and so on.

-“Our total number of institutional funding partners continues to grow, and we have more than sufficient funding from our institutional funding partners to meet our loan facilitation targets for the year," Lexin's CEO Xiao said.
+“Our total number of institutional funding partners continues to grow, and we have more than sufficient funding from our institutional funding partners to meet our loan facilitation targets for the year,” Xiao said.

 Over the past one year, regulators in Beijing sought to reduce debt bubbles, control risks and constrain the dubious, scattered businesses prone to conceal fraud.
 Beijing-based 9F Inc. (Nasdaq: JFU) said in its prospectus that in response to the regulatory changes, it began developing a direct lending program and increased the share of funding by institutional, as opposed to individual, investors.